WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: importuserdata <file.json>

-Imports user data from a file created by :djadmin:`dumpuserdata`
+Imports user data from a file created by :djadmin:`dumpuserdata`.

 importusers
 -----------